Overview of Requirements

 This credential is for individuals working as part of a clinical treatment or recovery support services team.
 It is not an independent practice credential.
 The primary focus of the CPRM is on alcohol/drug use recovery.
 However, personal recovery history and experience may include areas other than alcohol or drug dependency recovery; with peer mentors providing support only with clients of common experience.

-Experience - 500 hours, full- or part-time providing alcohol or drug addiction peer recovery support services at a program licensed by the state of Michigan or MCBAP approved alternative.
+Experience - 500 hours, full- or part-time providing alcohol or drug addiction peer recovery support services at a program licensed by the State of Michigan as a substance use disorder service provider, or MCBAP-approved alternative provider.
 Refer to “Experience” section in the application instructions for further explanation.

 General Education - All applicants must be able to provide verification of the completion of a High School or GED diploma, or higher degree from an accredited college or university.